RafUrera/LinuxFilePermissionsPortfolio/README.md

 The command ls -la displays the permissions, which ensures that the permissions were changed correctly.

-Change file permissions on a hidden file
+## Change file permissions on a hidden file

 Another change that must be made is for the hidden file .projects_x.txt which is an archived file.
 It should have read permissions to both the user and the group, but not write permissions to both.
 To correct the permissions for this file, the command chmod u-w,g-w,g+r .project_x.txt was used.
 This command removes the write permissions for both user types and gives the group permission to read the hidden file.

 ![3](https://github.com/RafUrera/LinuxFilePermissionsPortfolio/assets/161657613/a2fe2692-df06-42b3-a456-3ec75397852b)

-Change directory permissions
+## Change directory permissions

 The final change to be addressed is access to the directories.
 The drafts directory in particular should only be accessible to the user, researcher2.
 To correct the permissions the following command was used: chmod g-x drafts .
 This removes the execute permission from the group type users leaving only researcher2 as the only user with access to the directory.

 ![4](https://github.com/RafUrera/LinuxFilePermissionsPortfolio/assets/161657613/5b8a24f0-9217-4e66-8d4c-2cda102d5f0a)

-Summary
+## Summary

 The changes made in this document are as follows:
-Permissions for the files in the projects directory remain editable only to reseacher2 and the research group.
+Permissions for the files in the `projects` directory remain editable only to `reseacher2` and the research group.
 Permissions for the hidden files are set to read only for appropriate users.
-Permissions for the drafts directory are only accessible to the primary user, researcher2.
+Permissions for `the drafts` directory are only accessible to the primary user, `researcher2`.
-These permissions were all set using the chmod command and manually checked by using the ls -la command to display the permissions of files and directories.
+These permissions were all set using the `chmod` command and manually checked by using the `ls -la` command to display the permissions of files and directories.